MilanKacar/milankacar.github.io/_posts/2024-11-24-blog85_maximum-matrix-sum.md

 #### 2. **Flipping Negatives**
 - Negatives can be turned into positives by flipping.
-- If two negatives are adjacent, flipping both will leave them negative again.
+- If  negatives are adjacent, flipping both will leave them negative again.
 - If two positives are adjacent, flipping them makes them negative, reducing the sum.

 This means we must be **selective** in flipping negatives while ensuring that unnecessary flips do not hurt the total.